-How to Pick the Right Phlebotomy School
+How to Enroll in the Right Phlebotomist Training Program

-Where do Phlebotomy Techs Work?
+Where do Phlebotomy Techs Practice?

 - National Phlebotomy Association